At a Glance - Inequalities

 He just doesn’t throw it back in their faces.
 He’s bigger than that.

 Inequalities are mathematical statements that compare quantities.
-If a problem asks you to solve for the inequality in an equation such as this one:
+If a problem asks us to fill in the right inequality symbol between two numbers like this:

 -7 __ 3

-... you would insert a "<" (less than) symbol in the blank to indicate that the 3 is the larger of the two numbers.
-You can remember this in one of two ways: think of the symbol as the mouth of a hungry alligator that would prefer to go after the bigger meal, or an arrow that is pointing and laughing at the smaller number.
+...we would insert a "<" (less than) symbol in the blank to indicate that the 3 is the larger of the two numbers: -7 < 3.
+We can remember this in one of two ways: think of the symbol as the mouth of a hungry alligator that would prefer to go after the bigger meal, or an arrow that's pointing and laughing at the smaller number.
 Either way, the numbers won’t be getting out of this situation entirely unscathed.

-You’ll also encounter inequality problems that involve variables, as well as ones that feature "greater than or equal to" and "less than or equal to" symbols.
-These are just like the hungry alligator/pointing finger (...put together, that could end badly), except they like hanging out at the bottom of an equals sign.
+We’ll also encounter inequality problems that involve variables, as well as ones that feature "greater than or equal to" and "less than or equal to" symbols.
+These are just like the hungry alligator/pointing finger (...put together, that could end badly), except they've got a little line underneath to show the "or equal to" part.

 4x – 5 ≥ 10